 These little plants are so lovely that they’re often planted ornamentally.
 They produce all summer long, so strawberry landscaping is constantly dotted with dainty white flowers and red button-berries.
 You can use alpine strawberries as a whimsical ground cover amongst the trees or a small pop of color in rock gardens.

-Good Products For Growing Alpine Strawberries:
+Good Products At Amazon For Growing Alpine Strawberries:

 - Safer Brand 3-in-1 Garden Spray

 |Common Name(s)||Alpine strawberry, wild strawberry, woodland strawberry|